naclomi/recipes/penne_caprese.md

 * 2 small packages of basil (or one large package)
 * Use the whole bulb of garlic instead of half

-## (adapted from original recipe by Lidia Bastianich, bless her heart)